-In evaluating a prospective target business for our initial business combination, our management will rely on the availability of all of the funds from the sale of the forward purchase units to be used as part of the consideration to the sellers in the initial business combination, however the sale of the forward purchase units is conditioned on, amongst other things, the approval of the Kingstown investment committee.
-If the sale of the forward purchase units does not close, we may lack sufficient funds to consummate our initial business combination.
+In evaluating a prospective target business for our initial business combination, our management will rely on the availability of all of the funds from the sale of the forward purchase shares to be used as part of the consideration to the sellers in the initial business combination, however the sale of the forward purchase shares is conditioned on, amongst other things, the approval of the Kingstown investment committee.
+If the sale of the forward purchase shares does not close, we may lack sufficient funds to consummate our initial business combination.

-In connection with the consummation of this offering, we will enter into a forward purchase agreement with Kingstown Partners Master Ltd, Kingstown Partners II, LP, Kingstown 1740 Fund, LP and Kingfishers L.P., affiliates of Kingstown Capital Partners, LLC, collectively "Kingstown" and our sponsor, pursuant to which Kingstown will commit that it will purchase from us up to 5,000,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-third of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate amount of up to \$50,000,000, in a private placement that will close concurrently with the closing of our initial business combination.
-The proceeds from the sale of these forward purchase units, together with the amounts available to us from the trust account (after giving effect to any redemptions of public shares) and any other equity or debt financing obtained by us in connection with the business combination, will be used to satisfy the cash requirements of the business combination, including funding the purchase price and paying expenses and retaining specified amounts to be used by the post-business combination company for working capital or other purposes.
-To the extent that the amounts available from the trust account and other financing are sufficient for such cash requirements, Kingstown may purchase less than 5,000,000 forward purchase units.
-In addition, Kingstown's commitment under the forward purchase agreement will be subject to approval, prior to our entering into a definitive agreement for our initial business combination, of its investment committee.
-If the sale of the forward purchase units does not close, we may lack sufficient funds to consummate our initial business combination.
+In connection with the consummation of this offering, we will enter into a forward purchase agreement with Kingstown 1740 Fund, LP and Kingfishers L.P., affiliates of Kingstown Capital Partners, LLC, collectively "Kingstown" and our sponsor, pursuant to which Kingstown will agree that it will purchase from us up to 5,000,000 forward purchase Class A ordinary shares, or forward purchase shares, for \$10.00 per share, or an aggregate amount of up to \$50,000,000, in a private placement that will close concurrently with the closing of our initial business combination.
+The proceeds from the sale of these forward purchase shares, together with the amounts available to us from the trust account (after giving effect to any redemptions of public shares) and any other equity or debt financing obtained by us in connection with the business combination, will be used to satisfy the cash requirements of the business combination, including funding the purchase price and paying expenses and retaining specified amounts to be used by the post-business combination company for working capital or other purposes.
+To the extent that the amounts available from the trust account and other financing are sufficient for such cash requirements, Kingstown may purchase less than 5,000,000 forward purchase shares.
+In addition, Kingstown's commitment under the forward purchase agreement will be subject to approval of its investment committee prior to the closing of our initial business combination.
+Accordingly, if Kingstown's investment committee does not give its approval, Kingstown will not be obligated to purchase the forward purchase shares.
+If the sale of the forward purchase shares does not close, we may lack sufficient funds to consummate our initial business combination.

+Further, we have the right, in our sole discretion, to reduce the amount of forward purchase shares that Kingstown may purchase pursuant to the forward purchase agreement.
 Pursuant to the terms of the forward purchase agreement, Kingstown will have the option to assign its commitment to one of its affiliates and up to \$5,000,000 to members of our management team or Board of Directors.
 The forward purchase shares will be identical to the Class A ordinary shares included in the units being sold in this offering, except that they will be subject to transfer restrictions and registration rights, as described herein.
-The forward purchase warrants will have the same terms as the private placement warrants so long as they are held by Kingstown or its permitted assignees and transferees.